 Change as follows:

-WNM sleep mode is an extended power save mode for non-AP STAs in which a non-AP STA or STAs affil- iated with a non-AP MLD need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/ BIGTK updates.
+WNM sleep mode is an extended power save mode for non-AP STAs in which a non-AP STA or all(#10516) STAs affil- iated with a non-AP MLD need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/ BIGTK updates.
 For non-MLO, WNM sleep mode enables a non-AP STA to signal to an AP that it might sleep for a specified length of time.
 For MLO, WNM sleep mode enables a STA affiliated with the non-AP MLD to signal to an AP affiliated with the AP MLD that all the STAs affiliated with the non-AP MLD might sleep for a specified length of time.
 This enables a non-AP STA or a non-AP MLD to reduce power consumption and remain associated while the non-AP STA or the non-AP MLD has no traffic to send to or receive from the AP or AP MLD.

-TGbe editor: Move 4.3.21.24 MLD max idle period management to be after 4.3.21.2 BSS max idle period management:
+TGbe editor: Move 4.3.21.24 MLD max idle period management to be after 4.3.21.2 BSS max idle period management: (#10269)